 At the most basic level, the FMS helps Participants with payroll processing, taxes, budget management, and other fiscal aspects of employing Home Care Workers.

 While any FMS Provider can process payroll and taxes, experience matters.
-For the most experience and community focus for Participant-direction programs, Participants choose PCG Public Partnerships as their FMS provider.
+For the most experience and community focus for Participant-direction programs, Participants choose Public Partnerships as their FMS provider.
 To learn more about Public Partnerships’ service, click here.